Realising extraordinary potential to fuel student’s creative individuality and professionalism through artistic performance and process

 Students continue at KS4 to study performing, composing and listening.

 Students will perform one solo and one ensemble in Year 11 of the course and they will compose two pieces of music using Music Technology under controlled conditions.
 At the end of the course students will complete a listening test including set works, currently Haydn: Symphony 101 in D major The Clock, 2nd Movement, YES and The Beatles Sergeant Pepper, With a Little Help from my Friends, Within You, Without You and Lucy in the Sky with Diamonds.

-The course was introduced to capitalize on very highly motivated students with a passion for dance, drama and music.
-It should provide an excellent and broad educational base to enable each student to progress onto either Higher Education/University or employment within the performing arts Industries.
+The course was introduced to capitalise on very highly motivated students with a passion for dance, drama and music.
+It should provide an excellent and broad educational base to enable each student to progress onto either Higher Education/University or employment within the Performing Arts Industries.

 Music A Level- OCR